rodolfo-r-a-da-silva/lib-pdm/docs/unit-tests/module_functions.md

     - [ ] Can run when initialized
 - [ ] Function logic
     - [ ] Single "0" input results in false
-    - [ ] Single "1" input results in true
     - [ ] One "0" and one "1" input results in true
     - [ ] Two "1" inputs results in true